 Ordinary text ads are limited to 100 characters, but if you'd like to do a double-text-ad, we'll give you 375 characters.
 (This ad here had right at 364 characters.)

 If you have more you'd like to say, then a double-text-ad is a superb, very affordable way to say it.
 Place your double-text-ad with us today and start getting the word out to our audience of over 110,000 unique device views per month!
-MRH dared to put THIS on video?

-Watch the video now

 Backdrop Junction

 Your stop for Model Railroad Backdrops

-click here to visit our website

-backdropjunction.com

-N, HO, O Scales • Custom Orders
+Click here to visit our website backdropjunction.comN, HO, O Scales • Custom Orders

 Minimum space layouts

-Design your layout to have the most fun in

-the least space
+Design your layout to have the most fun in the least space Reader

 From the website by Carl Arendt and Gert Wierbos

-1: Dan

-Coker's

-"Savannah

-Waterfront"

-plan is Gn15

-scale and

-measures

-16" x 36".
+1: Dan Coker's "Savannah Waterfront" plan is Gn15 scale and measures 16" x 36".